travis-ci/docs-travis-ci-com/user/enterprise/support-admin-tool.md

 > The tool is only accessible via a web browser.

 ## Log out users Forcefully from Travis
-To increase security and prevent unauthorized access, Travis CI introduces the new **“Log out user and revoke all tokens”** option, which allows admin users to manually log out of any unwanted user.
+To increase security and prevent unauthorized access, Travis CI introduces the new **“Log out user and revoke all tokens”** option, which allows admin users to log out of any unwanted user manually.

 ### Log out Users
 Travis CI admin users can now click the **“Logout”** button next to the **“Log out user and revoke all tokens”** option in the User view to log out specific users manually.